Molla Barir Bou

 Molla Barir Bou is a Bangladeshi Bengali-language film, directed by Bangladeshi famous television drama director-writer Salauddin Lavlu and written by famous actor-writer ATM Shamsuzzaman.
-Produced and distributed by Chhayachhando Chalochitra.
-Stars Moushumi, Riaz, Shabnur, ATM Shamsuzzaman, Pran Roy, Chitralekha Guho, Keramat Mawla, Khairul Alam Sabuj, Wahida Mollick Jolly, Masud Ali Khan and many more.
+It was produced and distributed by Chhayachhando Chalochitra.
+It stars Moushumi, Riaz, Shabnur, ATM Shamsuzzaman, Pran Roy, Chitralekha Guho, Keramat Mawla, Khairul Alam Sabuj, Wahida Mollick Jolly, Masud Ali Khan and many more.

 Molla Barir Bou is a fully family drama based film.
-The film released was 2005 in all over Bangladesh.
-And gets a great popularity from all categories film viewers of Bangladesh.
-Also honor as gets won Lux-Channel I Performance Awards best director 2005.
-This film is selected for preservation in Bangladesh Film Archive.
+The film was released in 2005 all over Bangladesh.
+It got great popularity from all categories of film viewers of Bangladesh.
+The film won Lux-Channel I Performance Awards for best director in 2005.
+This film was selected for preservation in Bangladesh Film Archive.

 Plot

-The charming story of the film is picked up from village life of our country.
+The charming story of the film is picked up from village life.
 The mischief of the so-called 'Molla' who has no knowledge except fanatic sentiments perturbed all.
 His home is the seat of an oppressive regime.